leftstick/movoto-cli/docs/api.md

 * `-p`, `--port`: Use a specific port for the server
 * `-m`, `--html5`: Enable html5 mode, which respond with index.html for 404 request

-Serve current repo as web server.
+Serve current repo as static web server.

 ![](./img/server.png)